‘Bullish’ Netflix looks forward to its biggest year in India: VP Content Monika Shergill | Entertainment

 ALSO READ

-Odd News Roundup: Spanish chess board sales soar after 'Queen's Gambit' cameo
+Odd News Roundup: Spanish chess board sales soar after 'Queen's Gambit' and Silver monolith torched in Congo

 Wednesday Addams live-action series from Tim Burton set at Netflix